AdrianCGallo/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Watershed Management Synthesis Plans
+        * Watershed management synthesis plans
-        * Incorporating GIS & Field Verification
+        * Incorporating GIS & field verification
-        * Report Writing for Actionable Treatment Areas
+        * Report writing for actionable treatment areas
-        * I figured out where on the watershed we could do treatments, and overlaid that with other management objectives to try and get two birds with one stone.
+        * I figured out where on the watershed we could do tree harvests and/or thinnings, and overlaid that with other management objectives to try and maximize utilization of minimal funds.

   - title: Biological Science Technician (Soils)